gilek/vector-search-demo/Readme.md

 1. `make images` imports a set of images from the Hugging Face dataset,
 1. `make import` imports the output data from the [prepare-data.py](https://github.com/gilek/vector-search-demo/blob/master/data/prepare-data.py) script into elasticsearch.

-The UI by default is avilable at [http://localhost:8080](http://localhost:8080)
+The UI by default is available at [http://localhost:8080](http://localhost:8080)